 Read other reviews here on Amazon

 Put the power of full-size clippers in the palm of your hand with the HC420 Shortcut Pro from Remington.
 You can hold it at practically any angle, making it a great choice for giving yourself haircuts at home.
-It’s easy to trim the back of your head and your neckline.
+Therefore, it’s easy to trim the back of your head and your neckline.

 It has stainless steel blades that cut through thick hair without a problem.
 The curved blade is extra wide to allow for fast, efficient coverage of your entire head.